-Our bread starts with sustainably grown unbleached white flour from Rogers Foods, located in the heart of British Columbia’s wheat country, and with Shepherd’s Grain flour that arrives in a rail car straight from the mill in Spokane, Washington.
+Our bread starts with sustainably grown unbleached white flour from Rogers Foods, located in the heart of British Columbia’s wheat country, and with Shepherd’s Grain flour that’s delivered straight from the mill in Spokane, Washington.
 Owners Karl Kupers and Fred Flemming embrace sustainable agriculture techniques on their wheat farms in the Palouse Hills of Eastern Washington.
 Crop rotation and other no-till growing methods help regenerate the soil and minimize erosion, ensuring healthy land for generations to come.
 Inspired by the health of their soil and economic success of selling wheat grown responsibly, Karl & Fred have recruited 41 of their neighbors to join them in a cooperative.
 Their farms are all Food Alliance certified.

 Camas Country Mill